-All Guests are required to bring a school ID.
-No ID, no admittance.
 Appropriate clothing in good taste with Catholic Christian values will be acceptable for dances.
 Students must remember to adhere to the values which are representative of Cornelia Connelly School.
 If students are dressed inappropriately, they will not be admitted to the dance.

+Headwear:

-Headwear: Headwear is prohibited.
+Headwear is prohibited.
 This includes but is not limited to knitted caps, hairnets, hats and bandanas.
 Exceptions are permitted with approval from the administration.

+Outerwear:

-Outerwear: For Females: Pants, Capri's, no shorts of any length are allowed, unless otherwise specified on the permission slip.
+For Females: Pants, Capri's, no shorts of any length are allowed, unless otherwise specified on the permission slip.
 Students are allowed to wear jeans.
 Strapless tops, spaghetti straps and bare midriffs are not permitted.
 All tops must have sleeves and must cover a female's back up to the top of her shoulder blades.
 The chest will be completely covered.
 Sweat suits and pajama bottoms are prohibited.
 Top wear cannot be torn and must not contain offensive or inappropriate logos, words, or drawings.
 It must be noted that Connelly free dress policies will be enforced.
 All outerwear must be size appropriate.
 Therefore, it cannot be too big, too small, too baggy or too tight.
 Modest dress according to Catholic Christian values will be enforced.

+For males:

-For males: Pants cannot be more than one inch over a student's actual waist size and cannot drag on the ground.
+Pants cannot be more than one inch over a student's actual waist size and cannot drag on the ground.
 No pants with holes or an inseam or outer seam cut from bottom of cuff.
 Shorts cannot hang any lower than one inch below the knee.
 Sweat suits and pajama bottoms are prohibited.
 Shirts must have a collar, cannot be torn and must not contain offensive or inappropriate logos, words or drawings.

+Shoes:

-Shoes: Tennis or sports shoes must be worn at all times.
+Tennis or sports shoes must be worn at all times.
 Shoes must have a soft rubber bottom with a closed back and toe.
-No flip/flops are permitted clothing or body paint.
+No flip/flops are permitted.

-No GLOW items of any kind may be worn, including paint on
+No GLOW items of any kind may be worn, including paint on clothing or body paint.